 The journey continued.
-A flat and lush landscape passed us by as we were served traditional Burmesian food.
-Lonely fishermen sat in boats and kids were taking an afternoon swim in the river.
+A flat and barren landscape passed us by as we were served some traditional Burmesian food.
+Lonely fishermen in boats, kids taking an afternoon swim.
 The sun was hot but a fresh breeze kept us cool.
 Drinks were made in the on board bar.
 English gin with a touch of vermouth.
 An air of the colonial times still remain.

 We arrived just before sunset.
 The ancient temples of Bagan rised in front of us.
 The city is the most spectacular sight in Myanmar.
 Thousands of temples, stupas, and monasteries as far as you can see.
 Marco Polo once described it as “the most beautiful place in the world”.
 We indulged the moment and headed to the hotel.
 The sun set and the river turned purple.

 All images © 2020 Erik Ekberger.

 Travelgrapher.com supports a democratic, gender-equal, peaceful and inclusive society where equitable health, human rights and the rule of law are respected and people’s vulnerability to crises and disasters is reduced.